JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 While trying to get this new functionality working, we encountered several maddeningly difficult bugs.
-My hands-down favorite was a mysterious hang on Windows that was fixed by literally [flipping a single bit][].
+The clear favorite was a mysterious hang on Windows that was fixed by literally [flipping a single bit][].